Manasess896/Whatsapp-Bot/readme.md

   Press Ctrl+C to stop the watcher and the bot.

-## How the Bot Uses Gemini
+## How the Bot Uses Groq

-- The bot uses the `gemini-1.5-flash` model by default for fast, cost-effective, and concise WhatsApp replies.
-You can change the model in `main.py` (see the `generate_ai_reply` function) to other Gemini models like `gemini-1.5-pro` for more advanced responses (may be slower or costlier).
+- The bot uses the `llama3-8b-8192` model by default for fast, cost-effective, and concise WhatsApp replies.
+You can change the model in `main.py` (see the `generate_ai_reply` function) to other Groq models like `llama3-70b-8192` for more advanced responses (may be slower or costlier).
-- The system prompt is set in code to instruct Gemini to be concise, helpful, and friendly, and to keep replies under 2-3 sentences.
+- The system prompt is set in code to instruct the LLaMA model to be concise, helpful, and friendly, and to keep replies under 2-3 sentences.
 This prompt is always sent before the user's message, so the bot's tone and style are consistent for every chat.
 - You can customize the prompt or model in `main.py` to fit your use case.

 3. **Run the bot:**